RTXteam/RTX-KG2/README.md

 - high-speed networking (20 Gb/s networking) and storage
 - ideally, AWS zone `us-west-2` since that is where the RTX KG2 S3 buckets are located

-## We assume there is no MySQL cruft
+## The KG2 build system assumes there is no MySQL database already present

 The target Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it using the following